Thirumalai Thenkumari: Production

 Thirumalai Thenkumari was among the earliest road films in Tamil cinema, and took inspiration from the 1969 film If It's Tuesday, This Must Be Belgium.
 Unlike the original, it was given a "religious twist", with its premise focusing on a group of passengers who embark on a pilgrimage across South India, visiting places like Tirupati and Madurai.
 The film was actually shot in the places depicted onscreen, as opposed to using sets.
-Since it was previously believed in the Tamil film industry that writer-director A. P. Nagarajan's films were successful only because of their star casts and "mammoth" scales, rather than his directorial skills, he made this film, which featured mostly newcomers, to silence his critics.
+Since it was previously believed in the Tamil film industry that screenwriter-director A. P. Nagarajan's films were successful only because of their star casts and "mammoth" scales, rather than his directorial skills, he made this film, which featured mostly newcomers, to silence his critics.
 Cinematography was handled by W. R. Subba Rao, the art direction by Ganga, and the editing by T. Vijayarangam.
 The film, which was produced by C. Paramasivan under the banner Sree Vijayalakshmi Pictures, was completed within a month.